EnflameTechnology/vllm-gcu/docs/source/tutorials/multi_node.md

 * 4 physical machines connected to the same high-speed InfiniBand (IB) network.
 * All nodes should have the GCU hardware connected and powered on.
-* All required driver and software packages should be placed under a consistent directory on all machines: `/data/Yidian_test/`
+* All required driver and software packages should be placed under a consistent directory on all machines, like `/data/test/`

 ### Network Configuration